 de Vries: I believe that in a world where millennials are not willing to accept any form of interruption by marketers, the industry will have to shift to pulling audiences by providing real value adding messages and content through native experiences.
 Native is not just a new type of placement—it’s an opportunity actually engage with consumers, especially in mobile.
 It’s an opportunity for marketers to go beyond an “impression” or a “view” to actually tapping into people’s interest.

 By leveraging machine learning and contextual signals, programmatic native ads can be tailored to both the user and the placement at scale, resulting in better performance for advertisers.

 Sawicki: Programmatic native adoption by advertisers grew 86% by year’s end.
 And it is great because the real power and promise of native advertising are unlocked by programmatic.
-When marketers and agency hear that, they reflectively think of some of the early, handcrafted, native advertising experiences that publishers started with offering.
+When marketers and agency hear that, they reflectively think of some of the early, handcrafted, native advertising experiences that publishers started with an offering.
 Those early native executions were about as un-programmatic and unscalable as you can possibly imagine.

 But what’s driving programmatic native is the underlying technical standards, which allow publishers to craft amazing custom advertising experiences and formats.
 The end of the tyranny of IAB standard display ad sizes is at our fingertips.
 What prevented publishers from offering—and advertisers from taking advantage of unique user experiences—is that they didn’t scale.
 Often the publishers just didn’t reach enough users.
 But with programmatic native, creative is adapted on the fly to fit the publisher’s native experience.
 So even if that publisher only reaches one user, that ad impression can still be sold and trafficked because platforms like ours transform an advertiser’s content into that ad and ad format.